 -

-This is the cheaper, but more fiddly way to book, whether you want the overnight in Hamburg journey or the overnight in Brussels & Copenhagen journey, the principle is the same.
-Obviously, do a dry run on all stages before booking.
+This is the cheaper but more fiddly way to book, whether you want the overnight in Hamburg journey or the overnight in Brussels & Copenhagen journey, the principle is the same.
+Do a dry run on all stages before booking.

 -